divvany/AMCCP_CasperFDR/readme.md

 ************
 About
 ************
-If you use Casper and FDR directly, you must manually interpret the counterexample given by the model checking of the security protocol .
+If you use Casper and FDR directly, you must manually interpret the counterexample given by the model checking of the security protocol.
 This requires time and additional knowledge.
 Using this web platform you get a graphic representation of the counterexamples and also  information which helps you understand better the formal analysis concepts.

 ************
 Installation